Mathematics equips pupils with a uniquely powerful set of tools to understand and change the world.

 The programme of study in the first three years provides opportunities for pupils to develop their skills in using and applying mathematics, number, algebra, shape, space, measures and data handling.

-All pupils in First Form to Third Form are formally assessed at the end of the Michaelmas Term.
-This takes the form of a one hour examination and enables us to compare ability across the year-groups.
+All pupils in First Form to Third Form are assessed throughout the course of the year, examining their fluency, problems solving, misconception spotting and reasoning.
 In the second half of the Summer Term Examination Week is held and all pupils are examined in all their subjects.
-There is a mental arithmetic test, completed before Examination Week, then two one hour Mathematics papers; calculator and non-calculator.
-Levels are given and this allows us to track progress and helps inform our setting decisions for the following academic year.
+Papers in the Mathematics department may be calculator or non-calculator dependent on year group.
+Results from these examinations allows us to track progress and helps inform our setting decisions for the following academic year.

 Fourth Form to Fifth Form